Neptune (collection): Runway show

 The runway show for Neptune was staged during Paris Fashion Week on 7 October 2005 at the industrial warehouse of the Imprimerie Nationale in Paris.
 The invitation was a black and white photo of a model in a bubble bath whose nude form was only partially obscured by bubbles.
 McQueen's longtime collaborator Shaun Leane provided jewellery.
-Joseph Bennett, who had designed all of McQueen's runways since No. 13 (Spring/Summer 1999), returned to handle set design.
+Joseph Bennett returned to handle set design.

 The show's simplicity was an extreme departure from the over-the-top spectacles reviewers had come to expect from McQueen: models walked down an unadorned 30 ft concrete runway with stark lighting, posed briefly, then returned without fanfare.
 It was closer in style to the budget-strapped shows from his early days, such as Nihilism (Spring/Summer 1994).
 The soundtrack was built from female artists known for their self-confidence: primarily 1980s rock music, represented by songs from Siouxsie and the Banshees and Suzi Quatro, as well as tracks from Ike and Tina Turner, Missy Elliott, and Aretha Franklin.

 All models were at least 5'11", echoing the trend for Amazonian supermodels of the 1980s.
 Bare legs and gladiator sandals with stiletto heels further emphasised their stature.
 Eugene Souleiman styled hair, which was slicked back on top and left to flow in waves across the shoulders.
 Charlotte Tilbury styled makeup in a "simple and glamorous" style.
 Some models carried handbags, which McQueen had debuted in the previous season.
 At the show's end, after the models took their final turn, McQueen appeared to take his bow.
 He wore a shirt reading "We Love You Kate" as a gesture of public support toward his friend, English supermodel Kate Moss, who at the time of the show was embroiled in a scandal over alleged drug use.

 Two main phases were presented, with 56 looks total.
 The first half comprised monochrome black ensembles with white, silver, and grey accents and a focus on tailoring, while the second half involved outfits in a palette of white, green, and gold with a draped "Greek goddess" look.
 Looks 33, 51, and 54 from the second phase featured metallic bodysuits with extreme cut-outs, suggestive of swimwear.
 Some reviewers found that the second phase bore similarities to Search for the Golden Fleece, McQueen's 1997 debut as head designer at Givenchy – that collection also took inspiration from Greek mythology and had a gold and white palette.